 There’s something special about vegan marshmallows.
 They’re fluffy, sweet, and oh-so-tasty.
 Plus, they’re perfect for all sorts of recipes and snacks.
-If you order vegan marshmallows and are looking for more ways to enjoy them, here’s some inspiration for finding your new favorite vegan marshmallow recipes:
+If you order vegan marshmallows and are looking for more ways to enjoy them after making these vegan candied sweet potatoes, here’s some inspiration for finding your new favorite vegan marshmallow recipes:

 - Vegan s’mores: Toast a couple of vegan marshmallows and layer them with vegan chocolate and graham crackers.

 - Vegan hot chocolate: Add a few vegan marshmallows to a mug of vegan hot chocolate for a sweet and creamy treat.